0406 432 691

 Can I add more sensors later?

 Yes!
-Once you own the hub, you can add glass break sensors, smoke alarms, or water leak sensors anytime.
+Once you own the hub, you can add up to 100 Ajax devices, including glass break sensors, smoke alarms, or water leak sensors anytime.
+New device options are added through the Ajax app’s Add Device option.
 Check our resources page for more ideas.
+Keep them within the hub’s wireless coverage area during pairing.

 Reclaim Your Security Today